eove/orca/example/docs/periodical_checks.md

 The process is detailed in [O.R.CA's documentation](https://eove.github.io/orca/unstable/hardware_tokens.html).

-Once a new keypair has been set up on the hardware token, extract your public key and update the env-specific directory located under folder `share_holders_keys/` in this repository.
+Once a new keypair has been set up on the hardware token, extract your public key and update the env-specific directory located under folder `share_holders_keys/` in the exploitation repository.

 Finally, force an unseal share rotation by running a ceremony with `rotate_keys` set to `true`.